How to Grow Rosemary for a Flavorful and Ornamental Addition to Your Garden

 Plants in pots generally need more frequent irrigation than those grown in the ground and this is true of rosemary when it is outside.
 However, avoid overwatering which can foster fungal diseases.
 Only water when the top inch (2.5 cm) of soil feels dry to the touch.

-Take overwintered rosemary outside again in the mid-spring when temps have warmed and all danger of frost has passed.
+Take overwintered rosemary outside again in the mid-spring when temps have warmed and the last frost has passed.

 Repotting